BKStephens/weather-app/README.md

 ## Run

-Start the server (`yarn server:start`) and then navigate to [http://localhost:8000](http://localhost:8000)
+Start the server and client with `yarn dev` and then navigate to [http://localhost:3000](http://localhost:3000)

-## Development

-While making changes to the client side React code, you will need to run `yarn client:build` or stop and start the server with `yarn server:start` in order for your changes to be picked up.

 ## Available Scripts